PreserveMaryland, the Statewide Preservation Plan 2014-2018

 Promote the creation of local programs to protect archeological resources at the county level.

-The Maryland Historical Trust has migrated its grants programs to a
+The Maryland Historical Trust has migrated its grants programs to a fully online system.

 Share Your Story